-Stand-alone inverters not compliant with AS/NZS 4777.2 shall not be connected within an electrical installation connected to the Western Power grid unless approved by Western Power.
+Stand-alone inverters with an AC input port for charging from a generator or AC source that are not compliant with AS/NZS 4777.2 shall not be connected within an electrical installation connected to the Western Power grid unless approved by Western Power.
 This specifically refers to connection of the Western Power grid to the AC input ports of these stand-alone inverters usually provided for small electrical rotating generators.

-Note: A stand-alone inverter will be required to be in accordance with AS/NZS 4777.2:2020 to be connected to Western Power.
+Note: A stand-alone inverter will be required to be in accordance with AS/NZS 4777.2:2020 to be connected to Western Power .
 Listing and certification requirements are still being developed.